rhythmanand6/photoshop/README.md

 # BiCaption

+## About
+This project is presented at HackNITP 4.0 created by team Hell Peeks.

 ## Problem Statement
 Due to Back to back Covid Waves, and lockdowns, most of the events shifted online and are getting cancelled, due to this actually a industry suffered a lot but no one actually talks about, Why🙄??